Like Uber, China's Didi spins off self-driving arm

 Didi did not disclose the size of its own stake in the unit or how much capital the new company launches with.
 Didi Chief Technology Officer Zhang Bo will serve as the new company's CEO.
 Meng Xing, a veteran of a major Chinese investment firm who spearheaded investments in automated driving, will serve as chief operating officer.

-The move appears to parallel one by American rival Uber Technologies, which spun off its automated driving segment in April ahead of its own listing.
+The move appears to parallel one by American rival Uber Technologies, which decided on the spin-off of its automated driving segment in April ahead of its own listing.
 Separating the risky, costly business could make the ride-hailing app more attractive to investors should it go public.

 "The new company looks forward to further strategic collaborations with automakers and industry partners to promote the application of self-driving technologies in people's everyday lives," Zhang said in Didi's announcement.